 Manuals may be updated with additional tips and trouble-shooting info from time to time.
-Please check our web site, www.desertaircraft.com , for current downloadable manuals and updates.
+Please check our web site, www.desertaircraft.com, for current downloadable manuals and updates.

 Remember!
 This motor can stop at any time, for a variety of reasons.
 Do not fly your plane in a way that damage or harm will result if the motor stops running.
-If you cannot safely fly your plane if the engine stops for any reason, do not fly the plane.

 Desert Aircraft will not be responsible for damage caused in engine-out situations.

-DA120 WARRANTY
+DA200 WARRANTY

-Your DA120 motor and ignition system are covered with a 3 year warranty by Desert Aircraft, starting from the date of purchase.
+Your DA200 motor and ignition system are covered with a 3 year warranty by Desert Aircraft, starting from the date of purchase.